iTrip logo

 Is iTrip a good franchise to own?

 Whether iTrip is a good franchise depends on your goals, experience, and local market.
-Key factors from the 2025 FDD: iTrip operates 115 locations, received a legal risk score of 100/100, a training and support score of 44/100.
-The franchisor does not disclose financial performance data.
+Key factors from the 2026 FDD: iTrip operates 106 locations, received a legal risk score of 100/100, a training and support score of 59/100.
+Financial performance data is disclosed in Item 19.
 Prospective franchisees should review the full Franchise Disclosure Document and consult with a franchise attorney before making any investment decision.

 Is an iTrip franchise worth the investment?

 The value of an iTrip franchise investment depends on factors such as location, operator experience, and market demand.
-The initial investment ranges from $117,500 to $153,000.
+The initial investment ranges from $119,400 to $153,000. iTrip disclosed average gross sales of $2,395,376 in 2026.
+The system reported 3 terminated units in 2026.
 Franchise investments carry inherent risk, and prospective buyers should conduct thorough due diligence before committing capital.

 How long does it take to break even with an iTrip franchise?